 It isn’t nearly as flexible as WordPress, but that’s the price you pay when you want something that’s really easy to use and maintain.
 When I recommend SquareSpace I manage expectations: “Be aware that there may come a time when I tell you ‘sorry, we can’t do that’ with SquareSpace.”
 The tradeoff for easy is always that it’ll have limitations.

 If you’re looking for the best way to get online quickly, don’t bother wasting time researching the other “website builder” platforms out there (GoDaddy, Wix, Weebly et al) — SquareSpace is the superior choice in that space.
+(If you’re already using one of these platforms, do not burn your website to the ground!
+You’re fine.
+This is just my personal opinion, yo.)

 For those who want more robust, flexible and scalable websites — and that’s me and most of my clients — I recommend self-hosted WordPress.
 WordPress is free, but you’ll need to purchase a domain name and sign up for web hosting.